Teahouse Treks

 Day 17: Final Departure

-Your 17 Days Manaslu Circuit Trekking package ends today.
-Our team will transfer you to Tribhuvan International Airport for your final departure.
+Your 17-day Manaslu Circuit Trekking adventure comes to an end today.
+Our team will see you off with a transfer to Tribhuvan International Airport for your onward journey.

-You can also extend your stay in Nepal with Tsum Valley Trek, Manaslu Circuit with Tsum Valley Trek, Annapurna Circuit Trek, Upper Mustang Trek, Everest Base Camp Trek, Kathmandu sightseeing, Pokhara tour, Chitwan jungle safari, Bhutan tour, or Tibet tour.
+If you’d like to keep exploring, this is also a great jumping-off point for Tsum Valley Trek, Manaslu Circuit with Tsum Valley Trek, Annapurna Circuit Trek, Upper Mustang Trek, Everest Base Camp Trek, Kathmandu sightseeing, a Pokhara tour, Chitwan jungle safari, Bhutan tour, or Tibet tour.

 • Altitude: Kathmandu – 1,300m / 4,260ft